 Toggle: English / Spanish

-An aural polyp is a growth in the outside (external) ear canal.
+An aural polyp is a growth in the outside (external) ear canal or middle ear.
 It may be attached to the eardrum (tympanic membrane), or it may grow from the middle ear space.

 Aural polyps may be caused by: